Autonomous Driving presents a huge opportunity to open new revenue pools & competitive advantage

 - Learn about the penetration of different levels of autonomy in European car sales.

-- Strengths and weaknesses of ADAS&AD product portfolio, suppliers, and competitiveness
+- Strengths and weaknesses of ADAS & Autonomous Driving product portfolio, suppliers, and competitiveness

 - Shares in automation in key markets and roadmap of deployment by key carline